z3r0s/blog/_posts/2018-09-30-DragonCTF-Teaser.md

 }
 {% endhighlight %}

-At this point, all I had to do was to write a simple python script that prints out the flag
+At this point, all I had to do was to write a simple python script that prints out the flag.

 ```
 ~/Desktop/DRAGONSECTOR2018